Equilibration of objective observables in a dynamical model of quantum measurements: Equilibration of objectifying observables under a broadcasting Hamiltonian

 In Fig.~\ref{fig:thermal_states}b, we analyse $\left\langle \mathcal{E}_{\text{obj}} \right \rangle_{\text{GUE}}$ for the same scenario and see that $\left\langle \mathcal{E}_{\text{obj}} \right \rangle_{\text{GUE}}$ increases, tending to one, as we increase the temperature of the initial environment.
-This indicates that higher temperature environments are less able to exchange information with the system $S$.
+This indicates that higher temperature environments are less able to exchange information with the system $S$, as expected.
 Loosely speaking, mixed-state environments are noisy and so less able to acquire and store information about the system of interest.
-This was previously investigated in the context of Quantum Darwinism \cite{zwolak2009quantum} and further seen for spectrum broadcast structure states in \cite{mironowicz2017monitoring}.
+This was previously investigated in the context of Quantum Darwinism \cite{zwolak2009quantum,12RiedelZurekZwolak} and further seen for spectrum broadcast structure states in \cite{mironowicz2017monitoring}.
+Crucially, however, Fig.~\ref{fig:thermal_states}b highlights the interplay between temperature and dimensionality, showing that increasing dimensionality protects against the noise-inducing effect of temperature over all temperature ranges.

+Our results suggest that the broadcasting of information via closed-system equilibration may overcome the noisiness of finite-temperature environments as the dimensionality of the system becomes macroscopic, an essential prerequisite for the former to be a realistic model of the measurement process.
+We note however that this analysis is limited by the small size of our largest system relative to a realistic many-body quantum system, which precludes us from making a definitive statement about the macroscopic limit.